 If you are looking for a sweetener that is healthy, wholesome and taste equally as awesome then look no further than following my step by step guide for making your own homemade date paste.

-Okay, now that I have your undivided attention, let's talk about date paste.
 In case you are wondering what is it, it's simply whole pitted dates which have been have pureed into a paste (the clue is in the same).

-I haven't seen date paste in the supermarkets while on my travels nor have I seen date sugar which is why you might benefit from Air Fryer Date Sugar recipe post.
+I haven't seen date paste in the supermarkets while on my travels nor have I seen date sugar which is why you might benefit from my Air Fryer Date Sugar recipe post.

 I took the liberty of making my own just like I did when I learnt How to Make a Flax Egg.